 The All Ivy Environmental and Sustainable Development Career Fair is scheduled for Feb.
 27, 2015 at Columbia University.
 The annual fair is the premier event for Ivy League students interested in the environment and sustainability to connect with recruiters and discuss internships, jobs and career opportunities.
-Click here to view a list of employers who attended the the fair last year.
+View a list of organizations recruiting at the Fair.

 Brown-specific, city-based, paid summer internships with non-profits and start ups through the Careers in the Common Good Summer in New York City (CCG in NYC) program and iProv, a project of the Swearer Center for Public Service and the CareerLAB.